lafpinheiro/my-static-web-app/README.md

 # My comments:

 Hi!
-This is part of an exercice from Microsoft to deploy a Ract static web app and its APIs to Azure, using github actions whenever a commit is done on the master branch.
+This is part of an exercise from Microsoft to deploy a React static web app and its APIs to Azure, using github actions whenever a commit is done on the master branch.

-Here is the excercice: https://docs.microsoft.com/pt-br/learn/modules/publish-app-service-static-web-app-api/
+Here is the exercise: https://docs.microsoft.com/pt-br/learn/modules/publish-app-service-static-web-app-api/

 The repository is based on the template provided in https://github.com/johnpapa/swa-workshop.